In this post, we will reveal and explain the Top 25 Disabled Veteran Benefits You Might Not Know About.

 Jobs for Disabled Veterans Provided by EF Legion

 Co-founded by former Navy SEALs Jocko Willink and Mike Sarraille, EF Legion is a FREE job board and placement service into top civilian companies for veterans, disabled veterans, and military spouses based upon the principles of the book Extreme Ownership.
-Click HERE to search and find jobs for veterans at top civilian companies.

 Educational Scholarships for Dependents of Disabled Veterans

-The Folds of Honor foundation offers two (2) exceptional educational scholarship programs for the dependents of disabled veterans.
-The Children’s Fund Scholarship serves K-12 students while the Higher Education Scholarship serves those seeking a first bachelor’s degree or a certification at a post-secondary institution.
+The Folds of Honor Foundation offers two (2) exceptional educational scholarship programs for the dependents of disabled veterans.
+The Children’s Fund Scholarship serves K-12 students, while the Higher Education Scholarship serves those seeking a first bachelor’s degree or certification at a post-secondary institution.
 Both types of the Folds of Honor academic scholarships are based on “unmet need” as determined by documentation submitted by the awardee and can be valued up to $5,000 per dependent per school year.
 The funds can be used to cover tuition, fees, books, room and board, uniforms, etc. Click HERE to learn more about Folds of Honor scholarship eligibility requirements.

 Free Tax Preparation for Disabled Veterans